gaultier/blog/optimization-tales-cockroachdb-part3-slow-list-messages.md

-Title: Optimization tales with CockroachDB: the slow list of messages (part 3)
+Title: Optimization tales in production with CockroachDB: the slow list of messages (part 3)
 Tags: SQL, Optimization, CockroachDB
 ---